ntwari-egide/ntwari-egide/README.md

 # :handshake: Hello!
 My name is Egide NTWARI

-## I am a full-stack software engineer, certified scrum master, JavaScript Open source developer, Founder at Yombi Labs Ltd
+## I am a full-stack software engineer, certified scrum master, JavaScript Open source developer
 ### About me
-Meet Ntwari Egide, a full-stack software engineer who is skilled in working in small, mid-sized, and big Groups in remote, onsite, and hybrid environments.
+Meet Egide NTWARI, a full-stack software engineer who is skilled in working in small, mid-sized, and big Groups in remote, onsite, and hybrid environments.

 He has been coding for 4+ years in building Web and mobile applications in Javascript and Java, and UI&UX designing using Adobe XD and Figma.